kinten108101/ppx-expect/README.md

     [%expect {| 1 2 |}]
 ```

-into test blocks, and when you execute your program these test blocks will be run.
+into test blocks, and when you execute your program these test blocks will be run. (if ppx-expect is disabled, during preprocessing it will remove the `%expect_test` evaluation blocks)

 If the test results don't match, expect-test will prompt you to promote them, and edits will be applied to your source code in real-time